 Scholarship and Internship Opportunities:

 - CU Teach students may be eligible for a number of scholarships including Americorps and Noyce Fellowship.
 Click here for more detailed CU Teach scholarship information.

 - For detailed scholarship and financial aid information for all programs in the School of Education, click here.

-- In addition, CU Teach students have opportunities to complete paid internships in local nonprofit science and mathematics organizations.
+- CU Teach students also have opportunities to complete paid internships in local nonprofit science and mathematics organizations.
 For example, Science Discovery and the Knowles Science Teaching Foundation offer very attractive opportunities for both science and math teacher candidates.

 A Unique University Experience:

 - CU Teach students form a close community in which they share experiences of college life through many special university resources devoted to them.
 The CU Teach student group provides professional, academic, and social support for students in the CU Teach program.
 They continue to support each other after graduation through a network that is part of the CU Teach New Teacher Induction Program.

 Support from Master Teachers: